P79N6A/server/README.txt

 WHAT
-a HTTP interface to mail and news (files) or a filesystem in general
+a HTTP interface to the filesystem

-JSON format - optional alternative in addition to RDF formats and plaintext a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types) despite the omissions, being able to trivially-implement in new languages is one advantage, as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers,
+JSON format - optional alternative to RDF formats, HTML and plaintext a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types) despite the omissions, being able to trivially-implement in new languages is one advantage, as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers,